jonifreeman/ajatusasana.fi/en/me.markdown

 I used to be a University researcher but over a period of 14 years I realised that my yoga lifestyle hobby was turning into a professional calling.

-I took a two-year course in training to become a yoga teacher in Helsinki.
-Only then did I became fully aware that the process of becoming creative and productive, of taking away the barriers of stress, can be a joy and pleasure.
+Gradually I became aware that the process of becoming creative and productive, of taking away the barriers of stress, can be a joy and pleasure.

+I also took a two-year course in training to become a yoga teacher in Helsinki.

 As a result, my company Ajatus and Asana was born in April 2013.